-This page provides information about compensation rights and entitlements for accidents and injuries that do NOT involve a motor vehicle or the workplace.
+Compensation rights and entitlements for accidents and injuries that do not involve a motor vehicle or the workplace will be covered under Personal Injuries.
 Such claims may include public liability, occupiers’ liability, professional negligence, product liability and medical negligence claims against:

 6 Things You Must Know About Personal Injury Claims